-The lead singer of The Diamonds when they recorded hits such as “Little Darlin'” was Dave Somerville, a native of Guelph, Ontario, who was born in 1933 and is still alive.
-(Somerville left The Diamonds in 1961, although since the late 1980s he has sung with original members of the group from time to time.)
+The lead singer of The Diamonds when they recorded hits such as “Little Darlin'” was Dave Somerville, a native of Guelph, Ontario, who was born in 1933 and died in July 2015.
+(Somerville left The Diamonds in 1961, although from the late 1980s onwards he performed occasionally with original members of the group.)

 Tom Hanks’ father, Amos Mefford Hanks, was born in Glenn County, California, in 1924 and died in 1992.
 Amos Hanks, according to various biographies, was something between an “itinerant cook” and a “restaurant chef.”